-Figure 1 below illustrates by means of an example how to identify the applicable deadline and information requirements on the basis of the use type.
+Figure 1 below illustrates by means of an example how to identify the applicable date and information requirements on the basis of the use type.

-Where a mixture has several types of use, the earlier corresponding deadline applies and related requirements must be met.
-For instance, in the case of a glue classified as hazardous for health effects, and placed on the market for both consumer and professional use, the earlier deadline of 1 January 2020 will apply.
+Where a mixture has several types of use, the earlier corresponding date of applicability applies and related requirements must be met.
+For instance, in the case of a glue classified as hazardous for health effects, and placed on the market for both consumer and professional use, the earlier date of 1 January 2020 will apply.